larsensong/alx-low_level_programming/0x09-static_libraries/README.md

 Henry Ward Beecher, American social reformer (1813-1887) said,

 "A library is not a luxury but one of the necessities of life."

+💬 Quote :

+Ray Bradbury once said,

+“Without Libraries what have we?
+We have no past and no future.”